Thickened Liquids

 Why do I need thickened liquids?

-Your Speech-Language Pathologist may have recommended thickened liquids to make swallowing liquids safer.
+Your Speech-Language Pathologist (SLP) may have recommended the option of thickened liquids to make swallowing liquids potentially safer.
 It is great to ask questions, such as: “Why and for how long will I need to thicken my liquids?”

 Here are two common reasons why thickened liquids might be safer for some people:

-• Thin liquids move fast and can spill out of the mouth and into the throat before you are ready to swallow.
+- Thin liquids move fast and can spill out of the mouth and into the throat and airway before you are ready to swallow.
 Thickening a liquid can slow down the flow of the liquid, especially if you have a delayed swallow.

-• Thin liquids are unpredictable and difficult to control in the mouth and throat.
+- Thin liquids are unpredictable and difficult to control in the mouth and throat.
 Thickening a liquid can keep the sip of liquid together in one ball (also known as a bolus).
-This is especially helpful if you have decreased airway closure and thin liquid splashes or falls into your airway before, during or after the swallow.
+This is especially helpful if you have decreased airway closure and thin liquid splashes or falls into your airway and to the lungs before, during or after the swallow.

-Your medical team wants to prevent liquids from entering your airway and dropping into your lungs (also known as aspiration).
-This can lead to coughing, discomfort, congestion, shortness of breath during and after meals, and aspiration pneumonia.
+Your medical team may want to reduce the risks of liquids entering your airway and dropping into your lungs (also known as aspiration).
+This can lead to coughing, discomfort, congestion, shortness of breath during and after drinking.
 Some people sense liquids getting into their airway as an irritation, a burning sensation or a tickle in the throat.
 Others do not feel or react to liquids getting down the wrong way.
 This is called silent aspiration, and it is quite common in older adults who are medically compromised.

 Be an active member of your medical team